What Is Medicaid Fee-For-Service?

 Does Every State Medicaid Program Use Fee-For-Service?

 No, not every state offers Fee-For-Service Medicaid.
 Some states also have Managed Care Plans, or a combination of Fee-For-Service and Managed Care plans.
 Managed Care means that the state contracts with private insurance companies to provide Medicaid health plans.
-To learn more, see what is Managed Care Medicaid.

 To find out if you have a Managed Care Plan or Fee-For-Service, call the number on the back of your insurance card or refer to your plan’s benefit handbook.